TheSwiftAlps/export/README.md

-# export
+# Export The Swift Alps concept
-Repo to discuss and recommend potential locations to export The Swift Alps concept
+Please open an issue with a pontetial location for a similar event.
+Let's pick one together.